hsperr/halite-3-reinforcment/Tutorial.md

 ```

 So this bot moves random if the ship is reasonably full or collects halite if it is not.
 It also spawns new ships in the first 200 turns.
+Most of them will crash into each other and sink since they all move randomly around and there is no collision detection implemented.

 We will use this bot as a baseline.
+Mainly in the case where we only build one ship and see if we can learn resource collection but also later on where our network will learn to build ships by itself and move them around hopefully without crashing them.

 # Q-Tables